 Let us assume that a student is in the stage of acquiring a certain new concept and that he has not fully discriminated it from other related concepts he has already acquired.
 Such a student is apt to behave unstably in applying knowledge to solve problems which contain the undifferentiated concept.
-Figure 1 indicates the behavior of a student who has undifferentiated concepts, i.e., the concept of "uniform motion" and the concept of "uniformly accelerated motion."
+Figure 1 indicates the behavior of a student who has undifferentiated concepts, that is, the concept of "uniform motion" and the concept of "uniformly accelerated motion."
 He correctly calculated the location of P in Question 1, which specifies the type of motion as "linear and uniformly accelerated motion."
-In Question 2, however, he mistook a uniformly accelerated motion for a uniform motion, and so applied problem solving knowledge for uniform motion.
+In Question 2, however, he mistook a uniformly accelerated for uniform motion.
 Such a situation occurs due to his confusion between the two concepts.
 As a result, his problem solving ability becomes unstable.